dpipemazo/wedsite/README.md

 ## Feedback

 If you have a github account, please leave feedback through github issues.
-If not, feel free to email dan directly or poke him through any other social media.
+If not, feel free to email Riley or Dan directly or poke them through any other social media.